niftools/blender_niftools_addon/docs/development/design.rst

    - Write Python code which test the blender scene against the desired feature: :meth:`b_check` method of the test class.

-5. Now implement the feature in the import and export scripts, until the regression test passes.
+5. Now implement the feature in the import and export plugin, until the regression test passes.

 That's it!